Dateline: October 2012

 Its an understatement to say that working with these babies is an unbelievable experience

-The above picture reminds me of one from my first trip
+This picture reminds me of one from my first trip

 If you are ready for lots more baby pictures, including videos of them in full baby mode, click here and hang on to your possessions.